cse110-sp24-group26/final-project/README.md

 Developer Journal

 ## Development Process
+1. During team meetings, decide what needs to be worked on and add to team board, then create issues for all of these following step 2
-1. To initiate a feature, first open an issue according to one of several provided templates.
+2. To initiate a feature, first open an issue according to one of several provided templates.
 If applicable, we make sure to assign the person working on that feature in the issue itself
-2. Create a feature branch for this feature
+3. Create a feature branch for this feature
-3. Develop the feature and test locally
+4. Develop the feature and test locally
-4. Push the feature and submit a pull request
+5. Push the feature and submit a pull request
 5. GitHub actions will ensure that nothing goes wrong in terms of linting and testing
-6. Have a manual review by at least one other person
+7. Have a manual review by at least one other person
-7. Merge into staging
+8. Merge into staging
-8. Have two other people manually review the staging branch to ensure no unexpected merge conflicts
-9. Merge into main
+9. Have two other people manually review the staging branch to ensure no unexpected merge conflicts 10-.
+Merge into main
-10. GitHub actions will build the documentation and website
+11. GitHub actions will build the documentation and website
-11. Repeat for next issue
+12. Repeat for next issue

 ## Branching
 There is the main branch which contains the production code.
 There is also a staging branch, where we ensure that recent merges do not do anything unexpected.
 Apart from that, all features or other additions to the project are done in short lived feature branches.